Kyriosity/read-write/README+/software/design/names/README.md

 # Wrapping up

 Even top teams under time pressure and brakes on perfectionism would be barely proud of their implementation of naming.
-Then the naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve them must be continuous and genuine.
+Furthermore, the naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve them must be continuous and genuine.

 ## Appendix 1 (of 3).
 Guidelines and Verbal Sins